Logan and Jake Paul Challenged to Street Fight [LOOK]

 He posted, “Yerrr, @jakepaul, @LoganPaul…. meet me & my little brother downtown LA in front of staples center and let’s just fight head up fades…. no gloves, no money needed…. just on some me & my brother will f*** you & your brother up s*** !!!!”.

-Logan and Jake Paul are social media superstars who have made huge waves in the world of combat sports in recent years.
+Logan and Jake Paul are social media superstars who have made huge waves in the world of combat sports in recent years, and those waves seem to be getting bigger every month.

 Jake Paul, 24, is 3-0 with 3 KOs.
-He’s knocked out YouTuber Anesongib, ex-NBA star Nate Robinson and ex-UFC star Ben Askren, and now he’s trying to get current UFC welterweight champion Kamaru Usman in the ring.
+He knocked out YouTuber Anesongib, ex-NBA star Nate Robinson and ex-UFC star Ben Askren in viral fashion, and now he’s trying to get current UFC welterweight champion Kamaru Usman inside a boxing ring.

+They might not be popular with some people in the combat sports world, but they’ve certainly made their marks.

+ALL the latest UFC news straight to your inbox!
+Subscribe to the Heavy on UFC newsletter here!

-But according to his post on Twitter, The Game doesn’t want to fight either one of the Paul brothers inside a boxing ring under boxing rules.
-Heck, he doesn’t even want to fight them under the less strict rule sets of Muay Thai or MMA.
+According to his post on Twitter, The Game doesn’t want to fight either one of the Paul brothers inside a boxing ring under boxing rules.
+Heck, he doesn’t even want to fight them under the less strict rulesets of Muay Thai or MMA.

 Instead, the famed rapper wants to get the two stars into a showdown on the streets.

-After tweeting his challenge directly to the Paul brothers on Sunday, the music legend spent the rest of his day defending the idea.
+After tweeting his challenge directly to the Paul brothers on Sunday, the music legend spent the rest of his day defending his idea.

+But instead of arguing over the legality or inherent danger of the unsanctioned street fight, most of the responses The Game took issue with were those suggesting he and his brother would lose to Logan and Jake Paul.

 One user said, “you and your brother game are gonna be like Nate Robinson don’t do this bro”.